Welcome

 Major roadway closures will be necessary so crews can access the site, stage equipment and materials, and make improvements.

-• In late 2024/early 2025, there will be more significant traffic control around the station at NE 130th St, on 5th Ave NE north and south of 130th, and at the NE 130th St off-ramp from I-5.
+- More significant traffic control will occur around the station at NE 130th St, on 5th Ave NE north and south of 130th, and at the NE 130th St off-ramp from I-5.

 Frequently asked questions

-Significant construction will begin in November 2023 and continue through early 2026.
+Significant construction began in 2023 and will continue through 2026.

 Detours will be posted during road closures.
 This will include detours for major closures at NE 130th St, 5th Ave NE, and the I-5 NE 130th St off-ramp.
 Please tune in to our email alerts for traffic advisories and detour routes for each closure.